Skip to main content

 Meaning

-Howlite is the stone of patient calm — a gentle white crystal that quiets racing thoughts, eases insomnia, and teaches the art of peaceful awareness.
+Howlite is the stone of patient calm — a white crystal that quiets racing thoughts, eases insomnia, and helps you slow down.

 Primary Healing Properties